Apple removes VPN apps from the App Store in China

 Today’s news is the latest in a series of developments against the free internet from China.

 Two popular VPN services were forced offline in China earlier this month leaving their users, which included professionals who require access to the global internet for work, without an alternative.
 Government officials denied a story from Bloomberg that the country’s mobile operators had been told to ban VPN apps by early 2018, but other steps have clearly been taken.
 Reuters reported earlier this month that the Great Firewall, the term for China’s internet censorship apparatus, had been “upgraded” with new capabilities.
 VPN services subsequently found that they had been hit by the most sophisticated attacks from China to date.
+High-end hotels have even ceased offer VPNs to guests.

 Those new capability apparently also made it possible for the government to interfere with messaging apps.
 While now blocked entirely, WhatsApp users found that they were unable to send videos and photos through the chat app and issues seemed to extend to WeChat, China’s most popular messaging service.
 The censorship seemed to be linked to the response to the death of dissident Liu Xiaobo, a recipient of the Nobel Peace Prize, who lost a battle to liver cancer earlier this month having been denied permission to leave custody to seek medical treatment overseas.